BASIC HABITS FOR FINANCIAL PLANNING

 4. Delayed Gratification

-Foremost, one should be ready with their goals, which will be their epitome for financial planning.
+Foremost, one should be ready with their goals, which will be the epitome of financial planning.
 Goals must be SMART, and also materialistic.
-The goals can be short term, midterm, and long term.
+The goals can be short-term, mid-term, and long-term.

-Note: The goals are not relatively to be the same as mentioned, it can vary as per your needs and desires.
+Note: The goals are not relatively the same as mentioned, they can vary as per your needs and desires.

-• Discipline, more than a skill everyone should be maintaining and practicing in financial managing, saving, and investing a particular portion of your income The discipline here we speak about is, saving every month.
+• Discipline is more than a skill everyone should be maintaining and practicing in financial management, saving, and investing a particular portion of your income The discipline here we speak about is, saving every month.
 In simple, we call it a Systematic Investment Plan (SIP).

 • Consistency is required for building a strong wealth creation.
 Once you develop the disciplines in saving and investing the money, there should be some proper measures in doing that with consistency.

-• Finally, Persistent is an important attribute that a person should have while planning financially.
+• Finally, persistence is an important attribute that a person should have while planning financially.
 Some people might wonder, what is the difference between consistent and persistent?
-In a simple way, Persistent always stands ahead of consistency, Persistent means one should be consistent in all the situation irrespective of any circumstances.
+Simply, Persistence always stands ahead of consistency, Persistence means one should be consistent in all situations irrespective of any circumstances.

-Almost, these three attributes are interlinked.
-When we maintain these three habits in our planning, our wealth creation starts shinning with a sparkling future.
+Almost, all of these three attributes are interlinked.
+When we maintain these three habits in our planning, our wealth creation starts shining with a sparkling future.

 Procrastination means, in a simple term ‘delaying’.
 In financial planning, the habit to be avoided or quit is procrastinating.
 Once you plan your goals, you must be a non-procrastinator to achieve the desired heights in financial goals.